 Coit Tower’s Observation Deck is a must-see when visiting San Francisco.
 Be prepared once inside the tower (after getting out of the elevator) to climb a steep spiral staircase (about 37 steps) to get to the Observation Deck.
 The viewing platform at the top of the tower offers panoramic views of the City by the Bay, including Alcatraz, Pier 39, Fisherman’s Wharf, and the Golden Gate Bridge.
 Some of the best views of Coit Tower can be seen from the top of Lombard Street and San Francisco Bay.

 Walking to Coit Tower

 The walk to Coit Tower is scenic, but steep, so be sure to wear comfortable walking shoes.
-During our last visit, we walked from North Beach, up two steep blocks of Filbert Street (just follow the signs), and then climbed the stairway to the base of Coit Tower.
-Be prepared once inside the tower (after getting out of the elevator) to climb a steep spiral staircase (about 37 steps) to get to the Observation Deck.
+During our last visit, we walked from North Beach, up two steep blocks of Filbert Street (just follow the signs).
+And then we climbed the stairway to the base of Coit Tower.
 Keep an eye out for the Wild Parrots while wondering around Telegraph Hill.
 It’s a favorite roost for the world-famous flock of parrots.

 Docent-led tours are offered for a fee.
 Limited parking is available near the base of Coit Tower.
 It can get very crowded, especially during peak tourist season and weekends, so expect to wait.